woodpecker-ci/woodpecker/docs/docs/92-development/09-terminology.md

 - **Container**: A lightweight and isolated environment where commands are executed in.
 - **YAML File**: A file format used to define and configure workflows.
 - **Dependency**: Workflows can depend on each other, and if possible, they are executed in parallel.
 - **Status**: Status refers to the outcome of a step or workflow after it has been executed, determined by the internal command exit code.
+At the end of a workflow its status it is send to the forge.

 ## Terms